jdaeira/ElementaryOS-Hera/README.md

 #### Enable ZSH Plugins

-Run scripts and then enable the plugins
+Run script in the Scripts folder and then enable the plugins:
 ```
 - `nano ~/.zshrc` find `plugins=(git)`